clairescanlon/serverless-financial-data-pipeline/README.md

 ## Data Handling & Confidentiality </br>
-All data provided here is **example or synthetic data only**. </br>
+All data, schemas, and code logic in this repository are completely synthetic and redesigned.
-✓ No real client, customer, or proprietary information included </br>
+* ✓ No real client, customer, or proprietary information included
-✓ No PII, client/customer information, or proprietary data </br>
+* ✓ No personally identifiable information (PII)
-✓ All clients and company names are kept confidential </br>
+* ✓ No real company or client names
+* ✓ Database schemas completely redesigned and generic
-✓ Data structures and relationships mirror real-world scenarios for demonstration purposes </br>
+* ✓ Business logic rewritten for educational purposes
-This project was originally developed for confidential business use.
-This demonstrates  my technical skills in AWS, ETL pipelines and data engineering without disclosing any sensitive client information.
+* ✓ All data transformers use synthetic financial data patterns
  </br>

+ ### Important Note on Code Reusability
+This project demonstrates serverless data engineering patterns and AWS best practices.
+The implementation is intentionally generic and would not be useful for replicating the original system.
+Key differences:
+* Database schema has been redesigned from scratch with generic table structures
+* Transformation logic has been rewritten to showcase architectural patterns
+* Validation rules are generic data quality checks, not business-specific
+* Error handling follows standard AWS patterns, not original workflows
+* Data models are completely different from original implementations

+This project was originally developed for confidential client work.
+It has been redesigned and published as a public portfolio project to demonstrate expertise in AWS serverless architecture, ETL pipeline design, and data engineering patterns without disclosing any confidential client information.

+## License
+[details needed]

 > [!NOTE]
-> This is currently under construction.
-Check back again soon.
+> This project is currently under active development.
+Check back regularly for updates.